benrhine/validateableInheritence/README.md

 fail.

 ### Non-Domain Validation Inheritance
+Note: It is not possible for non-domains to implement `GormValidateable` it is smart enough to recognize attempts to apply that to non-domains and will complain.

 ##### Unit Testing
 There is weirdness around how `Validateable` is inherited in unit tests.
 When executing unit tests `.validate()` only works on classes that directly `implement Validateable`.